soliao/AI-Tennis-Players/README.md

 for example, `file_name = "./Tennis_Windows_x86_64/Tennis.exe"`
 #### 6. Run `Box 2` to set the hyperparameters
 For information of the hyperparameters, please refer to `Report.md`
-#### 7. Run `Box 3` to start training the agent
+#### 7. Run `Box 3` to start training the agents
 A figure of the noise simulation will be displayed first, which can be used for tuning the parameters of the noise process.
-Please note that this simulation is independent of the noise process used in the ddpg traning, i.e., the exact noise values generated during training will be different from the values shown in the figure.
+Please note that this simulation is independent of the noise process used in the maddpg traning, i.e., the exact noise values generated during training will be different from the values shown in the figure.

 After training, the weights and biases of the actor and critic networks will be saved with the file names:\
  `checkpoint_actor_0.pth` and `checkpoint_critic_0.pth` for Agent 0, and\